 The formal grievance procedure is available to resolve issues that have not been satisfactorily resolved through the informal grievance process.
 The person filing the grievance must be the recipient of the alleged incident leading to the grievance.
 A grievance cannot be filed on behalf of another person.
 Grievances must meet the requirements of a "grievable action/decision" (the failure to follow or a misapplication or misinterpretation of University policy, regulation, or rule; or a violation of state or federal law).
-If the Associate Dean of Academic and Student Affairs determines that the student's issue is grievable and it is unresolved or if the decision results in involuntary withdrawal from the College of Nursing, the formal grievance procedure should be followed as outlined below.
+If the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students) determines that the student's issue is grievable and it is unresolved or if the decision results in involuntary withdrawal from the College of Nursing, the formal grievance procedure should be followed as outlined below.
 For issues that are not considered grievable, a student should follow the student resolution process for non-grievable issues (Informal Grievances).
-A grievance that is not filed in a timely manner, or is from a person without grievance rights may be dismissed by the Associate Dean of Academic and Student Affairs.
+A grievance that is not filed in a timely manner or is from a person without grievance rights may be dismissed by the Associate Dean of Academic and Student Affairs (undergraduate), Director, Family Nurse Practitioner Program, or Director, Nurse Anesthesia Program.

-To initiate the formal grievance procedure, the student must submit his or her grievance in writing to the Associate Dean of Academic and Student Affairs of the College of Nursing.
+To initiate the formal grievance procedure, the student must submit his or her grievance in writing to the Associate Dean of Academic and Student Affairs (undergraduate) or Director, Family Nurse Practitioner Program or Director, Nurse Anesthesia Program (graduate) of the College of Nursing.

 - 1. The written grievance must include: - a.
-The completed Grievance Form complete with all signatures and dates from previous meetings resulting from the informal grievance process and updated with the date of the formal grievance letter submission. - b.
+The completed Grievance Form with all signatures and dates from previous meetings resulting from the informal grievance process and updated with the date of the formal grievance letter submission. - b.
 A statement indicating how the Informal Grievance process has been followed. - c.
 A statement that the student wishes a review of the situation by a grievance committee. - d.
-The identification of the person or group at whom the grievance is directed. - e.
-The specifics of the incident leading to the filing of a grievance. - f.
-Evidence to support the student's grievance and the outcome or resolution desired by the student.
+The identification of the person or group to whom the grievance is directed. - e.
+The specifics of the incident leading to the filing of a grievance. - f Evidence to support the student's grievance and the outcome or resolution desired by the student.
 This must include reference to the College of Nursing Student Handbook, Roseman University Student Catalog, or applicable state or federal law. - 2.
-The formal grievance process must be initiated no later than one (1) business days after completing the informal grievance process.
-A student who does not file a grievance within one (1) business days of completing the informal grievance process will be subject to the resolution of the informal grievance process. - 3.
-Within 2 business days of receiving and validating the formal grievance, the Associate Dean of Academic and Student Affairs shall appoint an ad hoc committee to review the formal grievance.
+The formal grievance process must be initiated no later than one (1) business day after completing the informal grievance process.
+A student who does not file a grievance within one (1) business day of completing the informal grievance process will be subject to the resolution of the informal grievance process. - 3.
+Within 2 business days of receiving and validating the formal grievance, the Associate Dean of Academic and Student Affairs (undergraduate) or Director, Family Nurse Practitioner Program or Director,

+Nurse Anesthesia Program (graduate) shall appoint an ad hoc committee to review the formal grievance.